MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessionplaybackcontrols_ispauseenabled.md

 Whether the session currently supports the pause command.

 ## -property-value
-true if pause is supported; otherwise, false.
+True if pause is supported; otherwise, false.

 ## -remarks